bolderbrush10/SearchlightAssault/programmer-notes.md

 ## Design Decisions & Discussion

-Maybe require players to connect their light with wire to the turrets they want it to affect?
+- Maybe require players to connect their light with wire to the turrets they want it to affect?
   Connect it to a beacon to have the light auto-boost in a radius?
   Have another version that takes a beacon as an ingredient to auto-boost?
   Have a version that takes a radar for a really big boost?

   Nah.
-Imagine what the actual game devs would do.
+Imagine what the wube devs would do.
   There'd just be ONE version of a turret, and it'd be straightforward to use.

-Decorate Boostable Radius / Terrain?
+- Indicate / Decorate Boostable Radius / Terrain?

   No longer necessary, decided to just boost adjacent turrets

 ## TODO's

-### Priority Fix: Visuals & Sprite Errors

--- TODO what the heck happened to my spotlight rendering?
-I think the patch misaligned some of my layers.
-There's some errors being reported in
-C:\Users\Terci\AppData\Roaming\Factorio>factorio-current.log

-### Feature: More features in circuit network interface

--- Activate 'infrared mode' (target vehicles / player only) by sending a signal?

--- etc

 ### Feature: Rotate searchlight to rotate turtle waypoint

--- TODO Detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time the player rotates the SL itself
+- Detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time the player rotates the SL itself

-### Feature: Traincar

--- TODO Make a train wagon type with 2-4 searchlights mounted on it -- TODO Turret train -- put on a turret and let it wheel away
-        (Did no one make this already?)
-        This whole idea should probably be a whole different mod...
+- Spotlight could possibly be set to only wander a 180 degree arc around its inital placement?

 ### Feature: Sounds & Audio